Bioconductor/bioconductor.org/content/about.md

   are available on this site.

 * **Open source**.
-The _Bioconductor_ project has a commitment to full open source discipline, with distribution via a public subversion (version control) server.
+The _Bioconductor_ project has a commitment to full open source discipline, with distribution via a public git (version control) server.
 Almost all contributions exist under an open source license.
 There are many different reasons why open source software is beneficial to the analysis of microarray data and